JacobChalk/TIM/detection/README.md

 ## Requirements

-The requirements for TIM can be found in the main README of this repository.
+The requirements and installation instructions for TIM can be found in the main README of this repository.
 For detection, in addition to the requirements, you must set up the C++ NMS using `python setup.py install --user`.

 Be sure to export the relevant directories to your Python Path, e.g. `export PYTHONPATH=/path/to/TIM/detection/time_interval_machine:path/to/TIM/detection/scripts:$PYTHONPATH`.